AHEC News

 Primary Goals of the Vermont AHEC Network:

-- Strengthen Vermont’s health workforce development infrastructure through academic and community partnerships.
+- Strengthening Vermont’s health workforce development infrastructure through academic and community partnerships.

 - Helping to train and develop a diverse healthcare workforce prepared to deliver culturally appropriate, high-quality team-based care with an emphasis on primary care for rural and underserved populations in Vermont.